hmlongco/Factory/README.md

 }
 ```

 Unlike Resolver which often requires defining a plethora of nested registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, here we simply add a new `Factory` computed variable to the default container.
-When called, the internal Factory's closure is evaluated and returns an instance of our dependency.
-That's it.
+When it's called our Factory is created, its closure is evaluated, and we get an instance of our dependency when we need it.

-Injecting and using the service where needed is equally straightforward.
+Injecting an instance of our service is equally straightforward.
 Here's just one of the many ways Factory can be used.

 ```swift
 class ContentViewModel: ObservableObject {